-At Ambassador Yoga, our goal is to support experienced yoga teachers to offer YA Registered Yoga Teacher Training, so the YA changes are big news to us.
+At Ambassador Yoga, our goal is to support experienced yoga teachers to offer YA Registered Yoga Teacher Training, so the YA changes are big news with new opportunities for teachers.

-This means you can register with other organizations where you qualify, like Canadian Yogic Alliance or the International Yoga Federation, or remain an unregistered school like many schools.
+Alternately, you can register a training with other organizations where you qualify, like Canadian Yogic Alliance or the International Yoga Federation, or remain an unregistered school like many schools.
 You will be required to inform your students of your status on your website and intake forms.